wangd12rpi/FinLoRA/rebuttal/kedD.md

 Thank you for your constructive suggestions.

-## Data Imbalance
+## Q1 Data Imbalance

-In the submitted version we used single-task fine-tuning for every experiment.
+We appreciate that you are highlighting the important issue of data imbalance across tasks.
+We would like to clarify a potential misunderstanding.
+In the submitted version, all experiments were conducted using a single-task fine-tuning approach.
+Consequently, the imbalance between tasks within a major category did not affect the results.
 Some tasks contain several datasets that share an identical format.
 We balanced those tasks by over-sampling the smaller datasets.
 As a result, the cross-dataset imbalance mentioned in Limitation 1 does not affect our experiments.

+However, your point is still highly relevant and crucial for multi-task learning.
+Inspired by this feedback, we have added a new suite of multi-task fine-tuning experiments in our revision (see Section Q3).
+In this new setup, we directly address the imbalance issue by implementing a rebalancing strategy that over-samples data from smaller datasets.

-## Alternative Baseline: few-shot method
+## Q2 Alternative Baseline: few-shot method

 We agree that low-resource tasks deserve few-shot or in-context learning baselines.
 We therefore re-evaluated all 19 datasets with three-shot prompting using Llama-3-8B-Instruct.
 The detailed numbers appear in the table below.